 Grabner, Neubauer, and Stern (2006) looked at the impact of intelligence and expertise on performance and neural efficiency.
 The authors recruited chess players for their study.
 The participants had to complete psychometric tests which included: the NEO-Five-Factor-Inventory, state anxiety test, a mood questionnaire, and the Intelligenz-Struktur-Test 2000 R for cognitive ability (Amthauer, R, 2001).
 These psychometric tests were used as a control for the EEG data collected.
-The participant also had to complete a speed, memory, and reasoning task using different types of chess boards and pieces on a computer while being monitored by an EEG.
+The participants also had to complete a speed, memory, and reasoning task using different types of chess boards and pieces on a computer while being monitored by an EEG.
 The authors found that the more intelligent participants had better performance than less intelligent participants in chess.
 There was an exception that those who were an expert at the task (chess in this study), could make up for a lower measured intelligence in other circumstances.

-While Guida, Gobet, Tardieu, and Nicolas (2012) noted that by using template theory (TT) with long-term working memory (LT-WMT), when an expert, the experts LTM is used as WM which would make that individuals memory storage and processing have higher processing.
 Template Theory (Gobet & Simon, 1996) uses the idea of templates, or patterns, which you (as a person or participant) can fill in different information at hand to complete problems (such as chess).
 These templates can also be chunks.
 LT-WMT (Ericsson & Kintsch, 1995) is described as the association of information that has been encoded and the retrieval cues in LTM.
-For chess this would be remembering a certain cluster of pieces and being able to retrieve them and use them in a match.
+For chess, this would be remembering a certain cluster of pieces and being able to retrieve them and use them in a match.
 While in everyday life this could easily be after studying for long periods of time and seeing a definition to term question on an exam.
 Therefore, one could use TT with LT-WMT and as an expert, the LT is used as WM which would make that individuals memory storage and processing have higher processing (Guida et al., 2012).

 Expertise works alongside WM and gF because it is needed to be able to recall and think about new problems at hand that the expert is evaluating.